XingxinHE/CSharp_Notes/0.StepByStep/README.md

 23.1.
 Create a task and run it

-:pushpin: use the `Task` class and suppose there is a void method
+📌 use the `Task` class and suppose there is a void method

 ```c#
 private void doWork()